devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 ## Introduction

-When a user wants to, they can create a **Cash Account** by selecting a suitable name and publish a transaction on-chain to acquire an identifier.
+When a user wants to, they can create a **DeVault ID** by selecting a suitable name and publish a transaction on-chain to acquire an identifier.
 Once the transaction is included in a block the user is informed of their name and identifier and can now share this information in a convenient manner with others.

-When a user receives a **Cash Account Identifier** their wallet looks up the **Payment Information** that corresponds to the account.
+When a user receives a **DeVault ID Identifier** their wallet looks up the **Payment Information** that corresponds to the account.

-### Cash Account Identifiers
+### DeVault ID Identifiers

 ### Complete Identifiers